ghost01023/library_app/README.md

 ## Future Enhancements

-1.**Book Recommendations:** Use machine learning algorithms to provide personalized book recommendations based on user preferences and borrowing history.
+1. **Book Recommendations:** Use machine learning algorithms to provide personalized book recommendations based on user preferences and borrowing history.
-2.**Online Payment Integration:** Enable online payment for fines or membership fees.
+2. **Online Payment Integration:** Enable online payment for fines or membership fees.
-3.**Notifications:** Send notifications to librarians and users for important events, such as new book additions, upcoming due dates, and overdue books.
+3. **Notifications:** Send notifications to librarians and users for important events, such as new book additions, upcoming due dates, and overdue books.
-4.**Reservations and Holds:** Enable users to reserve books that are currently unavailable and notify them when the book becomes available.
+4. **Reservations and Holds:** Enable users to reserve books that are currently unavailable and notify them when the book becomes available.

 ## License